A consultation with an estate planning attorney is often a stressful experience.

 Financial Statements

-The first page of your most recent bank and investment account statements, including those for your checking, savings, money market, brokerage, pension, IRA, etc., must be brought with you.
+The first page of your most recent bank and investment account statements, including those for your checking, savings, money market, brokerage, pension, and retirement savings, must be brought with you.

 These statements must list the names of the account owners, the account numbers, and the balances for each account.